Human interest: The key to writing an effective press release

 Well, who is your target audience?
 If you are targeting the readers of a very specialist industry website or publication, your angle will be very different to the readers of the local newspaper.
 If you are hoping to target both, you should issue two very different releases.

-When thinking about your target audience, it’s useful to understand what they know about your company and its products, and the type of language that they will understand.
+When thinking about your target audience, it’s useful to understand what the reader will know about your company and its products, and the type of language they will understand.
 This will help you to realise just what may be interesting to these readers, and how to express it.
 Most importantly, the content should be objective, informative and factual rather than heavily sales-driven or promotional – the release is about your business's achievements which celebrate your success, rather than your business's greatness itself.

 How to write a press release: PR structure and format

 Hopefully by now you’ve got the hang of what a press release is, what it should be used for, and realised and drafted the content to be included.
 Now, it’s time to pay attention to the structure and format of your release.

 At the top of the release, you should indicate whether your release is available to be released immediately, or if it is embargoed until a certain date.
 If so, you will need to provide that date.